 I want to smell like a dog – the stinkier, the better!
 That’s why I roll in glorious piles of reeking stuff, like poop or dead animals.
 And it’s all the better for sneaking up on prey or sharing information about my environment with my pack.

 However, even with their second-rate noses, my owners want to keep me smelling like dog shampoo.
 I’ll do my best to avoid rolling in my favorite cologne this year, but it would help to keep me on leash, practice my recall, and distract me with a fun game or toy before I start to roll.

 8. Stop Chasing Squirrels

-There’s nothing I like better than chasing squirrels because their speed and movement trigger my predatory instincts.
+There’s nothing I like better than chasing squirrels.
+Their speed and movement trigger my predatory instincts.
 Plus, it’s so rewarding when they play with me.
-But my humans would rather I ignore my furry friends and focus on them instead.
+But my owners would rather I ignore my furry friends and focus on them instead.
 I’ll try, but if they taught me to handle distractions it would go a long way.
 They could also reward me for watching them instead of the environment.
-We could also find other ways for me to chase like fetch, hide-and-seek, lure coursing, or Fast CAT.
+We could also find other ways for me to chase like fetch, hide-and-seek, Lure Coursing, or Fast CAT.

 Woof!
 That’s so many resolutions.
 I’m worried what will happen if I stick to them all.
 The mail carrier will get too comfortable on our property for one.
 And what will the squirrels do for fun if I stop playing with them?